LCAV/dsp-labs/docs/linear-prediction/implementation.md

 ```
 {% hint style="info" %}

-TASK 2: As a sanity check, you can first copy your code from your granular synthesis implementation into the script [granular_synthesis_LPC_incomplete.py](https://github.com/LCAV/dsp-labs/blob/master/scripts/linear-prediction/granular_synthesis_LPC_incomplete.py).
+TASK 2: As a sanity check, you can first copy your code from your granular synthesis implementation into the above `process` function in the script [granular_synthesis_LPC_incomplete.py](https://github.com/LCAV/dsp-labs/blob/master/scripts/linear-prediction/granular_synthesis_LPC_incomplete.py).
+(Copy the appropriate lines under the comments `copy from granular synthesis`.)

 Run the file and make sure the output is the same as before!
 {% endhint %}

 We can now begin adding the code for LPC!
 Let's remind ourselves of the steps we mentioned in the previous section: